fareast555/MPC_Notification/README.md

   Pass nil as an alertTitle to display longer alert messages of up to two lines.
 This class will center the label accordingly for you.

 <h3>Version Update History:</h3>
-  ~> 0.2.0 Added a delegate callback with user taps notification (Pushed to CocoaPods 20 Sept 2017)
+  ~> 0.2.0 Added a delegate callback when user taps notification (Pushed to CocoaPods 20 Sept 2017)